-- External facility fees apply only to the cost for the worker's entry - The facility (and not the service provider) should invoice the insurer directly under the code OTT007. - Fees payable for the entry of the practitioner must not be charged to the insurer - An entry fee will not be paid where the facility is owned or operated by the practitioner or the practitioner contracts their services to the facility.
+- external facility fees apply only to the cost for the worker's entry - the facility (and not the service provider) should invoice the insurer directly under the code OTT007 - fees payable for the entry of the practitioner must not be charged to the insurer - an entry fee will not be paid where the facility is owned or operated by the practitioner, or the practitioner contracts their services to the facility.

-Where the facility cannot invoice the insurer directly, the service provider should clearly state the name, location and charge cost price of the facility on their invoice.
-They should also attach a copy of the facility's invoice to their account.
+Where the facility cannot invoice the insurer directly, the service provider must clearly state the name, location and charge cost price of the facility usage on their invoice.
+They must also attach a copy of the facility's invoice to their account.

+4.2.
 Treatment of severe injuries

-The Fees Order does not set a maximum fee for treatment provided to a worker with a severe injury (see definition below) because of the complexity and additional care requirements for these cases.
+The Fees Order does not set a maximum fee for treatment provided to a worker with a severe injury because of the complexity and additional care requirements for these cases.

-Instead, the practitioner is to negotiate fees for severe injury treatment with the insurer prior to the delivery of services.
+Instead, the practitioner is to agree fees for severe injury treatment with the insurer prior to the delivery of services.